foreverphoenix/the-phoenix-flavour/content/skyrim-se/customisation/different-aspen-trees.md

 #### Green Aspen Leaves

 - Download the following file from the [Rudy HQ - Falling Leaves and Needles](https://www.nexusmods.com/skyrimspecialedition/mods/25939?tab=files) Nexus page:
-  - Rudy HQ - Falling Leaves and Needles SE - Green Leaves Texture 1K
+  - Rudy HQ - Falling Leaves and Needles SE - Green Leaves Texture 512
 - Place it below **Rudy HQ - Falling Leaves and Needles (ENB)** in your mod order and activate it.
+Disable the Yellow Leaves texture.